 McCormick will look at the possibility of affiliation between the polytechnic and the Galway Regional Technical Colleges.
 Arts programme manager Anne Philbin said this could result in student exchanges by 1994.
 This would allow students of Celtic origins to study close to Connemara, where Gaelic is the first language.

-McCormick and artist Marion O'Donnell, who arrives next month, have been brought to Whitireia to assist the School of Arts' Origins programme.
+McCormick and artist Marian O'Donnell, who arrives next month, have been brought to Whitireia to assist the School of Arts' Origins programme.
 Ms Philbin said the programme focused on authentic Māori, Samoan and Gaelic language studies.

 Culinary skills tested and proven